 We have reported the results of this study, which explores entrepreneurial cognition differences and their composition, by comparing venturing experts and novices in both Russia and the United States.
-We believe that the results we report, which essentially extend and confirm the theory, are due to the strength of that theory (good theory leading to good results).
+We believe that the results we report, which essentially extend and confirm theory, are due to the strength of that theory (good theory leading to good results).
 The results, while strong, are nevertheless limited by the research decisions we have taken, and which we fully acknowledge come packaged with attendant limitations.

-As discussed further, the limitations of this study relate primarily to (1) measurement; (2) context; and (3) generalizability.
+As discussed below, the limitations of this study relate primarily to (1) measurement, (2) context, and (3) generalizability.

 Measurement.
-In our research we are trying to compare individual cognitions -phenomena that are not directly observable-whose inability to be directly observed has stimulated the variety of approaches which have emerged to address this unavoidable condition (Posner 1973).
-We acknowledge that our script-cue recognition approach may not fully capture the full range of cognitions or tap into the many other dimensions that might further apprehend what is really going on in the minds of respondents (because this measurement method relies upon formative versus reflective indicators).
-However, in using an accepted measurement technique (Mitchell et al. 2002, 2000) that we have tightly bounded in definition and operation, we believe that we have taken a reasonable approach.
-Because this approach has been fruitful in other wellrespected research, we have not considered the challenges that attach to measurement methods of individual cognitions to unreasonably impact our capability to fruitfully examine the research questions addressed in this study.
+In our research we are trying to compare individual cognitions-phenomena that are not directly observable-whose inability to be directly observed has stimulated the variety of approaches which have emerged to address this unavoidable condition (Posner 1973).
+We acknowledge that our script-cue recognition approach may not fully capture the full range of cognitions or tap into the many other dimensions that might further apprehend what is really going on in the minds of respondents (since this measurement method relies upon formative v. reflective indicators).
+But in using an accepted measurement technique (Mitchell 2000; 2002) that we have tightly bounded in definition and operation, we believe that we have taken a reasonable approach.
+Since this approach has been fruitful in other well-respected research, we have not considered the challenges that attach to measurement methods of individual cognitions to unreasonably impact our capability to fruitfully examine the research questions addressed in this study.